open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 ### Tools

-Additional tools are available for the `operational layers`, e.g. to hide all layers with one click.
-To show the tool menu, set the `showTools` property to `true`:
+Additional tools are available for operational layers.
+To show the toolset menu, set the `showTools` property to `true`.
+The toolset contains a tool with which you can switch off the visibility of all levels at once.

 ```tsx
 <Toc mapId="map_id" showTools={true} />